 Once at the top, though, we all agreed it was worth it.
 The farm had a shady terrace for us to sit at and enjoy the views along with tastes of lemons, lemon cake, and of course limoncello.

-The town is small and was pretty crowded even on an October afternoon, but I still had time to do a little souvenir shopping, visit the Amalfi Cathedral, and grab a lemon sorbet before meeting my group back at the ferry terminal.
+After the tastings, we had free time in Amalfi.
+The town is small and was pretty crowded even when I went in October, but I still had time to do a little souvenir shopping, visit the Amalfi Cathedral, and grab a lemon sorbet before meeting my group back at the ferry terminal for the next stop.

 Ferry to Salerno and back to Rome